akhilrao/akhilrao.github.io/_posts/2016-08-15-dark-forest-simple-model.md

 Assumption 4 is strong, but I don't know a weaker way to encode the probability that a species is destroyed by interacting with a technologically more advanced one.
 I calculated $$Y_i$$ assuming $$i$$ knows $$\theta_i$$, so the only unknown is $$\theta_j$$.

 The net resources bit isn't to say that the more advanced species is going to try to steal the less advanced species' resources (though that's a possibility), just that the stuff's there for the taking after the less advanced species is wiped out and I assume species $$j$$ takes it.
 Whether $$j$$ takes the resources or not doesn't really matter to $$i$$'s decision to broadcast or not, since $$i$$ would be dead.
-I ignore the potential incentive of finding a weaker species aand killing them and taking their stuff in the analysis below.
+I ignore the potential incentive of finding a weaker species and killing them and taking their stuff in the analysis below.

 ### Analysis